Due to the COVID-19 outbreak, we have extended the deadline for you to be eligible to receive backdated payments:

 The way we work out your total household income is determined by whether you are a dependent or an independent student.

-You are a dependent student if you depend financially on your parents.
+You are a dependent student if you rely financially on your parents.
 Your total household income is the income of your parents.
-You will need to provide evidence to show you depend financially on your parents when you apply or are asked to provide evidence in the form of a Tax Credit Award Notification (TCAN)/child benefit letter/official organisation.
-If you, the student, work part-time we do not count this income as part of your total household income.
+You will need to provide evidence to show you depend financially on your parents when you apply or are asked to provide evidence in the form of a:

 You are an independent student if you: